-- Keep lettering consistently sized throughout your final-sized artwork, usually about 2-3 mm (8-12 pt). - Wariance of type size within an illustration should be minimal, e.g., do not use 8-pt type on an axis and 20-pt type for the axis label. - Avoid effects such as shading, outline letters, etc. - □ Do not include titles or captions within your illustrations.
+- To add lettering, it is best to use Helvetica or Arial (sans serif fonts). - Keep lettering consistently sized throughout your final-sized artwork, usually about 2-3 mm (8-12 pt). - Variance of type size within an illustration should be minimal, e.g., do not use 8-pt type on an axis and 20-pt type for the axis label. - Avoid effects such as shading, outline letters, etc. - Do not include titles or captions within your illustrations.